kulkultech/events/2020-12-11-deploy-your-first-website.md

 # Event Schedule

-## Welcoming & About the MLH Localhost & Kulkul.tech
+## Welcoming, About the MLH Localhost & Kulkul.tech

 Welcome the participant and wait for the participant to crowd.